Data Quality Score

 ### Dimension Weights

-**Note**: All four weights must sum to 100.
+Weights can be configured dynamically per dataset.
+All four weights must sum to 100.

 ### Incident Threshold (I\_max)